xPaw/MumblePing/README.md

 Mumble supports querying server information by sending a ping packet to the target server.
 This includes: server version, currently connected users, max users allowed, allowed bandwidth.
+This implementation doesn't require anything on the server side, and will work on any server.

 Read more about it [here](http://wiki.mumble.info/wiki/Protocol#UDP_Ping_packet).

 ### How do use it